Joako360/osm2city/doc/manual/preparation.rst

     likely you'll want to use your TerraSync path here.

 PATH_TO_OUTPUT
-    The generated scenery (.stg, .ac, .xml) will be written to this path — specified without trailing slash.
+    The generated scenery files (.stg, .ac) will be written to this path — specified without trailing slash.
 If empty then the correct location in PATH_TO_SCENERY is used.
 Note that if you use TerraSync for PATH_TO_SCENERY, you MUST choose a different path here.
 Otherwise, TerraSync will overwrite the generated scenery.
 Unless you know what you are doing, there is no reason not to specify a dedicated path here.
-While not absolutely needed it is good practice to name the output folder the same as ``PREFIX``.
+While not absolutely needed, it is good practice to name the output folder the same as ``PREFIX``.
 OSM_FILE
     The file containing OpenStreetMap data.
 See previous chapter :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>`.
 The file should reside in $PREFIX and no path components are allowed (i.e. pure file name).
+If you have your data in PostGIS, then instead you need to specify the :ref:`database parameters <chapter-parameters-database>`.
 BOUNDARY_*
     The longitude and latitude of the boundaries of the generated scenery.
-The boundaries should correspond to the boundaries in the ``OSM_FILE`` (open the \*.osm file in a text editor and check the data in ca. line 3).
-The boundaries can be different, but then you might either miss data (if the OSM boundaries are larger) or do more processing than necessary (if the OSM boundaries are more narrow).
+The boundaries should correspond to the boundaries in the ``OSM_FILE`` (open the \*.osm file in a text editor and check the data in ca. line 3) respectively the data in PostGIS.
+The boundaries can be different, but then you might either miss data (if the OSM boundaries are larger) or do more processing than necessary (if the OSM boundaries are more narrow and you use a fiel based approach — not an issue when using a database).
 NO_ELEV
     Set this to ``False``.
 The only reason to set this to ``True`` would be for developers to check generated scenery objects a bit faster not caring about the vertical position in the scenery.
 FG_ELEV
     Set parameter ``FG_ELEV`` to point to the full path of the fgelev executable.
 On Linux it could be something like ``FG_ELEV = '/home/pingu/bin/fgfs_git/next/install/flightgear/bin/fgelev'``.
-On Windows you might have to put quotes around the path due to whitespace e.g. ``FG_ELEV = '"D:/Program Files/FlightGear/bin/Win64/fgelev.exe"'``.
+On Windows you might have to put quotes around the path due to whitespace e.g. ``FG_ELEV = '"D:/Program Files/FlightGear/bin/Win64/fgelev.exe"'`` (yes, both single and double quotes).

 .. _chapter-generating-elevation-data-label: